Alberto Crane: Brazilian Jiu-Jitsu Academy

 Crane was owner of the Brazilian Jiu-Jitsu Academy through 2007, selling the Academy when he moved to the L.A.
 Basin.

 Legacy Jiu-Jitsu

-Alberto Crane founded Legacy Jiu-Jitsu in Encino, California, in January 2009.
+Alberto Crane founded Legacy Jiu-Jitsu in Santa Fe, New Mexico, in January 2000.
 The Academy focuses on Brazilian Jiu-Jitsu, Mixed Martial Arts and Muay Thai.
 Legacy now has locations in Burbank, Glendale and Pasadena.